swajid/review_and_read_ahead/README.md

 https://www.ga4gh.org/ "The Global Alliance for Genomics and Health (GA4GH) is a policy-framing and technical standards-setting organization, seeking to enable responsible genomic data sharing within a human rights framework."
 * https://www.ga4gh.org/genomic-data-toolkit/data-security-toolkit/
-how does one become a member, does it require a PhD -->
+how does one become a member, does it require a PhD
+* note to self: find stuff like this to contribute to, whatever will keep me far and away from the absolutely-insufferable_creepy-old-men_armchair-stalkers -->

 Handling Constructive Criticism